George Mathews (soldier): Patriot War of East Florida

 In November 1810, George Mathews learned from West Florida Governor Don Vicente Folch that Folch might be willing to peacefully transfer West Florida to the United States, on account of the weakening of the Spanish monarchy due to its involvement in the Napoleonic Wars.
-Mathews brought this to the attention to President James Madison, who wished to build on the expansionist policies of his predecessor, Thomas Jefferson.
+Mathews brought this to the attention of President James Madison, who wished to build on the expansionist policies of his predecessor, Thomas Jefferson.
 Madison, with ambitions raised, determined to annex both West and East Florida all at once.

 Madison and Mathews met in Washington, D.C., in January 1811, to discuss strategy for carrying out the annexation.
 Madison gave Mathews "remarkably vague and general" directions to incite a rebellion among Spanish subjects, if necessary, and in turn to accept any territories controlled by these rebel forces into the domain of the United States.
 Neither men took any notes about this meeting, with even the specific day of the meeting still unknown.
 Madison formally assigned Mathews and Indian agent John McKee as secret agents soon after, and they promptly headed south.

 Mathews and McKee created an intelligence network throughout East Florida, with Mathews writing to Secretary of State James Monroe frequently.
 Monroe in turn encouraged Mathews to continue so long as the opportunity remained realistic.
 Over the weeks, however, Mathews would write many letters to Monroe that would receive no reply.
 Though unsettled, Mathews viewed this as an implicit endorsement of his plan, assuming the Madison administration was acting discreetly and desiring not to leave evidence of U.S. involvement.
 However, Madison historian J.C.A.
 Stagg suggests that the Madison administration followed an informal practice in which "silence implied not consent but its opposite."
 This practice, which the administration did not explain, resulted in several misunderstandings with high-level officials throughout the Madison administration.

 Mathews became infected with malaria in the summer of 1811, and for weeks was beset to his house at St. Mary's, Georgia on the border of Georgia and Florida.
 Nevertheless, he wrote to Monroe in August 1811, stating his readiness to outfit a rebel force, and requesting supplies.
 Mathews' plans were leaked to Spanish authorities late in the summer, and the Spanish government wrote to Monroe urging him to disavow Mathews' actions and place him in arrest.
 Monroe instead responded with justifications for American rights to East Florida, arguing "the United States should have seized on that country [East Florida] long ago" as collateral from unpaid debts from Spain to the U.S. He took the further step to publish this rationale in an official Madison administration newspaper.